rheos/cryptowatch-discord-bot/README.md

 - Displays time in format: "City H:MM AM/PM"
 - Shows countdown to next major market event (London Open, US Open, etc.)
 - Auto-assigns roles to new members
-- Updates a pinned message with all market times in major timezones
+- Updates a pinned message with all market times in major timezones and countdowns

 ## Setup